 Hello and Welcome!

 I am a researcher who studies the role of international law in international politics.
-Beginning in October 2023, I will be an Assistant Professor of International Relations at the University of Amsterdam.
-Currently, I am a Research Fellow at the Berlin Potsdam Research Group “The International Rule of Law – Rise or Decline?,” where study the making and contesting of legal justifications for the use of military force.
+Currently, I am an Assistant Professor of International Relations at the University of Amsterdam.
+Previously, I was a Currently, Research Fellow at the Berlin Potsdam Research Group “The International Rule of Law – Rise or Decline?,” where studied the making and contesting of legal justifications for the use of military force.
 I completed my Ph.D. in Political Science and International Relations at the University of Southern California (May 2022) and was previously a Visiting Research Fellow at the Amsterdam Center for International Law (Fall 2021).

 Broadly, my research looks at the relationship between international law, international organizations, and state behavior.
 In particular, my research explores how actors use legal references to construct their acts as compliant.
 This the idea of 'contested compliance' - the process by which actors argue, define and redefine the meaning of compliance in international law.
 In my dissertation, I articulate and test a theory of rhetorical compliance, an understanding of compliance that emphasizes the role of argumentation and rhetoric, arguing that behaviors are often not inherently compliant or noncompliant.
 Instead, what matters is an actor's ability to justify the behavior as compliant vis-a-vis opponent's abilities to cast the behavior as noncompliant.
 This focus highlights the role of argumentation and social interaction in creating and changing legal meaning, emphasizing the use of law in international relations.